srishruthib/TenantAdmin/src/README.md

 - **Slf4j:** Simple Logging Facade for Java, used for logging.

 ## Setup and Configuration
-1. Clone the repository: `git clone https://github.com/yourusername/UserManagement.git`
+1. Clone the repository: `git clone https://github.com/srishruthib/TenantAdmin
 2. Open the project in your preferred IDE (e.g., IntelliJ, Eclipse).
 3. Configure the MongoDB connection in `application.properties`.
 4. Run the `TenantAdminApplication` class to start the Spring Boot application.

 ## API Documentation
 The API documentation can be found in the [TenantController](src/main/java/Management/TenantAdmin/Controller/TenantController.java) class.
-It includes endpoints for retrieving, creating, updating, and deleting users.
+It includes endpoints for retrieving, creating, updating, and deleting tenants.

 ## Security
 The application uses Spring Security for authentication and authorization.
 Users are defined in-memory with roles (USER, ADMIN).
 APIs are secured with role-based access control.